cu-ecen-5013/auto-dependency-generation-example/README.md

 ## Testing
 Run `make test` to invoke the [test.sh](test.sh) script.
 This script touches header and source files and checks make output to ensure exactly expected build steps are being invoked.

+## Contributing
+Pull requests are welcome for any improvement suggestions.
+Please use the issues tab to open.